jumptiger13/HOSS/README.md

 ## Master List (Raw)

-Project Name | Brief Description |
+Project Name | Brief Description | www
 ------------ | ------------- | -------------
 ZIM | ZIM is an open source JavaScript Framework for the HTML Canvas. | [website](https://zimjs.com) OSCAR EMR | OSCAR EMR is an open source electronic medical record created by McMaster University’s Department of Family Medicine in 2001. | [website](https://oscar-emr.com)
-MyOSCAR | This project is personal health record and as evolved into [KindredPHR](https://kindredphr.com/v2/launch.jsp) but is still available as an open source download. | [website](https://sourceforge.net/projects/myoscar/)
+MyOSCAR | This project is personal health record and as evolved into [KindredPHR](https://kindredphr.com/v2/launch.jsp) but is still available as an open source download. | [website](https://sourceforge.net/projects/myoscar)